archywillhe/Template-Butler/README.md

 Fermions.quark("charmQuark",["neutrino"]);
 ```

-The second function that is passed into the `.lepton` would be called on `Template.destroyed`.
+The 2nd function that is passed into the `.lepton` would be called on `Template.destroyed`.
 This is another way of doing it:

 ```javascript
 Fermions.quark("charmQuark",[Fermions.lepton(function(){